WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Doug Taylor

-Okay.
-Obviously, the RASM forecast trends are encouraging.
-I’m just curious, now that we’ve had a full quarter year-over-year clean comp of the initial wide body expansion in the gateway, [ph] can you comment on what the RASM or unit revenue trends are on that route specifically, versus perhaps quarter last year that was -- had some more simulative promotional pricing?
+Obviously the RASM forecast trends are encouraging.
+I’m just curious, now that we’ve had a full quarter year-over-year clean comp of the initial wide-body expansion in the Gatwick, can you comment on what the RASM or unit revenue trends are on that route, specifically versus perhaps a quarter last year that had some more simulative promotional pricing?

 Gregg Saretsky

-Yes.
-Doug, it’s Gregg.
-Like others have reported, the North Atlantic has been very strong this summer, strong in revenue performance.
-A shout out to our revenue management because they have aggressively managed inventory in a way that has allowed us to see very nice unit revenue performance improvement.
+Yes Doug, its Gregg.
+Like others have reported the North Atlantic has been very strong this summer, strong in revenue performance, a shout out to our revenue management team because they have aggressively managed inventory in a way that has allowed us to see very nice unit revenue performance improvement.

 Operator